Many Copenhagen Sub-Universes (II)

 Photo by Possessed Photography on Unsplash

-As we have just agreed upon, there’s an external-world where external-world-elements exist, and external-world-events happen — let’s call this set external-reality.
-In general, different people can, similarly if not equally, experience such external-reality.
+Therefore, there’s an external-world where external-world-elements exist, and external-world-events happen — let’s call this set shared-external-reality.
+Generally, people can experience this shared-external-reality similarly, if not equally.

-However, because each person builds their own interpretation of the external-reality based on their different emotional and active lives, under the perspective of different sub-universes — let’s call these different interpretations/variations of the external-reality of personal-realities — , even when multiple people experience the same piece of external-reality (the same event and/or the same element from the external-world), they might end up with different interpretations of it, i.e. they construct different personal-realties based on the same reference.
-In other words, different states are built based on a single absolute state.
+However, although we’re in a shared external-reality, each person builds their own interpretation of this reality based on their different emotional and active lives, under the perspective of different sub-universes.
+Let’s call these different interpretations of personal-realities.
+Therefore, even when multiple people experience the same piece of shared-external-reality, they might end up with different interpretations of it, i.e. they construct different personal-realities.
+In other words, different states are built based on a single supposedly absolute state.

-In fact, there’s nothing new so far regarding the co-existence of an external-reality (the supposedly paramount reality) and personal-realities (variations of the eternal-reality based on our personal interpretations and, on occasions, repainted at will by our minds).
-Such parallel realities are well-accepted under philosophical and psychological viewpoints and discussed in many different disciplines.
-Let’s then draw a second conclusion.
+Of course, there’s nothing new so far regarding the coexistence of a shared external reality (the supposedly paramount reality) and personal realities (variations of the external reality based on our personal interpretations and, on occasion, repainted at will by our minds).
+As mentioned before, such parallel realities are well-accepted under philosophical and psychological viewpoints and discussed in many different disciplines.

-We believe there’s an external-reality, and that each person has their own personal-reality, each of the latter being an interpretation of the former.
 However, from any individual’s point of view, only a single reality may exist.
-Even when we are “rationally aware” of multiple realities, our brains can’t help but process everything — at least to a certain extent — with some level of solipsism.
-After all, as David Foster Wallace mentioned during his famous commencement speech,
+Even when we are aware of such multiple realities, our brains can’t help but process everything — at least to a certain extent — with some level of solipsism.
+After all, as David Foster Wallace mentioned during his famous commencement speech:

 “Here is just one example of the total wrongness of something I tend to be automatically sure of: everything in my own immediate experience supports my deep belief that I am the absolute centre of the universe; the realest, most vivid and important person in existence.
 We rarely think about this sort of natural, basic self-centredness because it’s so socially repulsive.
 But it’s pretty much the same for all of us.
 It is our default setting, hard-wired into our boards at birth.
 Think about it: there is no experience you have had that you are not the absolute centre of.
 The world as you experience it is there in front of YOU or behind YOU, to the left or right of YOU, on YOUR TV or YOUR monitor.
 And so on.
 Other people’s thoughts and feelings have to be communicated to you somehow, but your own are so immediate, urgent, real.
 Therefore, a personal-reality is, ultimately, the only reality.”

 In sum, the act of thinking delineates reality — ref.
-Epistemological Solipsism — and one can only accept one’s reality — ref.
-Actual Idealism.
-That being so, although we may still question their roles and relationships along the way, I suppose we all could already agree that:
+Epistemological Solipsism, Sub-Universes, False Memories, constructed and simplified History, etc. — and one can only accept one’s reality — ref.
+Phenomenalism.

 --